Rulings Relating To Computer And Data Processing

-PURPOSE: The purpose of this Announcement is to clarify AN 94(10.1), Rulings Relating to Computer and Data Processing Services Obsolete by Court Decision, which was issued on January 6, 1995, and to clarify AN 94(10) which was issued on August 11, 1994.
+PURPOSE: The purpose of this Announcement is to clarify AN 94(10), Rulings Relating to Computer and Data Processing Services Obsolete by Court Decision, which was issued on August 11, 1994.

 Following publication of the State Tax Review article, many tax practitioners and taxpayers have inquired whether the sale of canned software remains subject to sales and use taxes.
 The purpose of this Announcement is to indicate, as explained in Ruling Nos.
 93-1 and 94-3, that the sale of canned software has been and remains subject to sales and use taxes and the processes of creating, designing and developing custom software or of adapting existing software to the particular needs of a customer are taxable as computer and data processing services.
-As these rulings also indicate, the fee for a mere license to use custom or customized software is not taxable, provided that the fee for the license is stated separately from the charge for any taxable services.
-The fee for a license to use canned software remains taxable as the leasing or rental of tangible personal property.
+As these rulings also indicate, the fee for a mere license to use software is not taxable, provided that the fee for the license is stated separately from the charge for any taxable services.

 EFFECT OF THIS DOCUMENT: An Announcement is a document that alerts taxpayers to important information.
 Such information may involve new Department administrative policies and procedures.